jarrodmillman/rcsds/lectures/day08.rst

 Lesson plan
 -----------

-An introduction to the numpy data library, from the `numpy introdction <https://scipy-lectures.github.io/intro/numpy/index.html>`_ of the `scipy lecture notes <https://scipy-lectures.github.io/index.html>`_.
+An introduction to the numpy data library, from the `numpy introduction <https://scipy-lectures.github.io/intro/numpy/index.html>`_ of the `scipy lecture notes <https://scipy-lectures.github.io/index.html>`_.

 We will cover: